chaintope/tapyrus-signer/doc/configuration.md

 * `rpc-endpoint-host`
 This is optional.
-TapyrusCore RPC endpoint hostname.
+Tapyrus Core RPC endpoint hostname.
 The default value is `127.0.0.1`.
 * `rpc-endpoint-port`
 This is optional.
 This is the Tapyrus Core RPC endpoint port number.